s0rg/decompose/README.md

 # features

 - os-independent, it uses different strategies to get container connections:
-    * running on **linux as rooot** is the fastest way and it will work with all types of containers (even `scratch`-based)
+    * running on **linux as root** is the fastest way and it will work with all types of containers (even `scratch`-based)
     * running as non-**root** or on non-linux OS will attempt to run `netsat` inside container, if this fails (i.e. for missing `netstat` binary), no connetctions for such container will be gathered